Civil defense siren: Supercharged

 A variation of the electromechanical siren is a supercharged siren.
 A supercharged siren uses a separate source, usually a supercharger-like blower, which forces air into the rotor assembly of the siren.
 This increases the air pressure in the rotor assembly, causing the sound output of the siren to increase heavily, which in return increases the sound range by a large amount.
 The blower is generally driven by an electric motor, but in rare cases it is driven by an engine.
 Federal Signal took advantage of this design and created their Thunderbolt Siren Series, utilizing Sutorbilt Roots Blowers of different varieties and outputs.
+Within the Thunderbolt product line, three different configurations were offered: the Thunderbolt 1000, a single-tone siren; the Thunderbolt 1000T, a dual-tone siren; and the Thunderbolt 1003, a variation of the 1000T that employs solenoid-actuated slide valves to create a "hi-lo" (High-Low) signal primarily used as a fire signal.

-A very early model was the Thunderbolt 2000.
+A very early model of the Thunderbolt 2000 was offered in both single tone and dual tone.
 The difference between the Thunderbolt 2000 and later editions is that its blower is driven by an Onan two cylinder gas engine.
 Another example of a siren that has a separate blower is the Alerting Communicators of America (ACA) Hurricane.
 One more example of a siren with a blower is the SoCal Edison Model 120, utilizing a Centrifugal Style Blower, built specifically for the San Onofre Nuclear Generating Station.
 The SoCal Edison Model 120 is no longer standing out in public, as only one exists, and is owned privately.

 A SoCal Edison Model 120 illuminated by a spotlight in the night sky in 2003.
 They were manufactured in-house by SoCal Edison and were installed in 1982 for use with the San Onofre Nuclear Generating Station Community Alert Siren System.
 The blower is located in the middle just above the mounting plate hidden within the mesh bird screen between the frame support structure for the horns.